alaram/tariff-calculator/README.md

 A simple front-end can be created and also swagger could be introduced to apply the calls in a GUI friendly way.
 Consider to use postman for testing the REST Api.

+The most important design principle for RESTful Services is Think about consumer of the API.

+How does the consumer know

+What is format of the request?
+What content types your API supports?
+What is the structure of the response?
+Do you use HATEOAS?
+How to test your API?
+What kind of security mechanism you use?

+REST does not specify a documentation standard or a contract like SOAP (WSDL).
+REST gives you the flexibility to choose your documentation format and approach.
+But that does not mean “No documentation”